PeuTit/gatling/src/docs/content/reference/current/extensions/sbt_plugin.md

 // Wait for the result after starting the simulation on Gatling Enterprise; will complete with an error if the simulation ends with any error status
 // False by default; you can also use the gatling.enterprise.waitForRunEnd system property Gatling / waitForRunEnd := false
+// If this URL is configured, newly created packages and uploaded ones are considered as private.
+// Private packages are uploaded and managed through this private control plane.
+Gatling / enterprisePrivateControlPlaneUrl
 ```

 You can run it with the command: